jrg94/CSE5542/Lab04/README.md

 Alternatively, you can open the solution locally by double-clicking the HTML file to run the solution in your browser.
 Personally, I tested on **Google Chrome** and **Windows 10**.

+*Warning*: You will need to launch your own local server to get the local JSON.
+If you're on Windows and you have Python 3, feel free to use the `server.bat` file to launch a local server to `localhost:8000`.

 With the solution open, you can begin playing with the following controls: